djordjejankovic10/community-bloom-portal/priority-2-content-creation-basics.md

   - Empty state when no matches found
 - Type-ahead/autocomplete functionality for mentions:
   - Suggestions appear in real-time as user types after @ symbol
-  - Suggestions filtered based on typed characters after @:
+  - Suggestions filtered based on typed characters after @
-    - Direct name matching for 1-2 characters (first/last name contains filter)
-    - Full text search for 3+ characters
   - Tap to select a suggestion
   - Dismiss suggestions by tapping away
 - Suggestions include: